audhalbritter/Three-D/README.md

 \> 2mm).
 Measurements of soil C and N were done by dry combustion (Matejovic 1997; Senesi and Senesi 2016) at NMBU in Ås.

+#### Soil nutrients - PRS probes

+PRS probes were installed for 35 days at peak growing season (July - August) in plots with 0, 10 and 150 kg N per ha and y, ambient and warmed temperature and intermediate, intensive and not grazed plots.
+The probes were retrieved, brought back to the lab, washed with deionized water and shipped to the lab for analysis.

 #### Climate data

 Temperature was measured continuously (every 15 minutes) at three